HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/tango_51.md

   - Set standing spread to 0.3°
   - Moving spread increased to 0.6° (from 0.5°)
   - Move speed penalty set to 10%
+  - Quickswitch enabled
   - Obstacle damage multiplier decreased to 1.5 (from 2)
   - Range increased to 250 (from 150)
+  - Tracer width set to 1.6
+  - Tracer length set to 3.5
 - v0.5.0
   - Added